01yzzyu/yzzyu.github.io/_pages/about.md

 🔥 News

-2024.04:Our project, entitled FPGA-Based AI Doctor: Deep Learning-Based Clinical Target Delineation for Cervical Cancer, was selected for funding under the national innovation and entrepreneurship project.
+2024.04:🔥🔥Our project, entitled FPGA-Based AI Doctor: Deep Learning-Based Clinical Target Delineation for Cervical Cancer, was selected for funding under the national innovation and entrepreneurship project.

 2024.04: Now working as a research assistant in CUHKSZ,advised with [Ruimao Zhang](http://www.zhangruimao.site/), studying AI for Science and Computer Vision.

 2024.03: Work as a remote research assistant with [Yingfang Yuan](https://yuanjames.github.io/) Heriot-Watt University,UK, studying Computer Vision.

-2024.01: Our project, entitled UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation, has been selected as an outstanding undergraduate project in the Central Universities Basic Research Fund (Barley Plan).
-The project was awarded first place in the Outstanding Undergraduate Project of the Central Universities' Basic Research Operating Expenses for Research Capacity Enhancement Project (Barley Plan) for its success in the field of segmentation.
+2024.01: 🔥🔥🔥Our project, entitled UNet-Centric MambaMorph: A Comprehensive Visual Mamba Framework Enhanced with Cross-Scan and Semi-Supervised Learning for Medical Segmentation, has been selected as an outstanding undergraduate project in the Central Universities Basic Research Fund (Barley Plan).

 2023.05: 🔥🔥 Our paper [Toward enhancing environmental quality in OECD countries: Role of municipal waste, renewable energy, environmental innovation, and environmental policy](https://doi.org/10.1016/j.renene.2023.05.044) is accepted to TOP Renewable Energy!
 A collabrative work with Mengying Su.

 2023.03: 🔥 Our paper [Analysis and Forecast of GDP of Gansu Province based on ARIMA Model](https://kns.cnki.net/kcms2/article/abstract?v=5UWSsHjGZiG4_hfQdJi2g45CsnhSUqAQWLr8QGITMYDA17gfF5JJx5zplDrZWLEtUw_cwdGQB4McAih5ZHCedzgYrtUdVTeeg8lwHr4Mw1ptUxJGRhILZmxdAXcxNVzRIf7iDdCVtPE=&uniplatform=NZKPT&flag=copy) is accepted to Chinese Market( Chinese core journal)!

-2024.03: As the sole sophomore student to be ranked first in the national innovation and entrepreneurship project Tropical Linear Representation of Involute Chinese Monoids, under the guidance of Professor Wenting Zhang.
+2024.03:🔥 As the sole sophomore student to be ranked first in the national innovation and entrepreneurship project Tropical Linear Representation of Involute Chinese Monoids, under the guidance of Professor Wenting Zhang.

 📝 Publications